taehoryu/arepo-tutorial/source/Session3.rst

 4) Analyzing  - ``Arepo-snap-util``

 You can see which code will be used at each step.
 ``Arepo-snap-util`` is an analysis package designed and developed for ``AREPO`` simulations, which you will need to creat initial condition files, read output data and make plots from the data.
-This code has been developed and managed by Ruediger Pakmor.
-In this session, we will first download both codes and install `Arepo-snap-util`` (you do not need to install ``AREPO``, but probably its dependent programs)
+This code has been developed and managed by Ruediger Pakmor (rpakmor@MPA-Garching.MPG.DE).
+In this session, we will first download both codes and install ``Arepo-snap-util`` (you do not need to install ``AREPO``, but probably its dependent programs)

 Note that some of the steps enumerated here would be different depending on which machines you are on.
-Sections containing something only specific for the MPA cluster (except for directory paths) will be indicated with [*MPA].
+Sections or explanations containing something only specific to the MPA cluster (except for directory paths) will be indicated with [*MPA].
 Also the path to your directory on the MPA cluster will be indicated as ``<MPA_path_to_your_directory>``.

 Download
 =========